PaulusParssinen/obs-sdr-controller/README.md

 >
 > The `live_chat_poll_interval` is used to determine how often the script fetches new live broadcast comments to process.
 The default value is `10` seconds.
 >
-> The value is set to be the value you should be able use for 24/7 broadcast and avoid hitting the quota limits.
+> The default value is set to such that you can run the script on 24/7 broadcast and avoid hitting the quota limits for application in testing status.
 For more information, see the official documentation at: [Quota and compliance audits](https://developers.google.com/youtube/v3/guides/quota_and_compliance_audits).

 | Field                     | Type       | Default | Required | Description                                                                      |
 | ------------------------- | ---------- | ------- | -------- | -------------------------------------------------------------------------------- |